seeSapient/Oview/README.txt

 EndPage is just a temporary page to end the app so it doesn't crash when we vote all the polls of the list.

+There is also an alternative design that is cleaner and more fresh as a base for a different approach.
+It is on the alt-design branch.